 Other Aging Effects for Wood

-Many other aging effects for wood finishes involve rubbing patinas into paint, or layering paint to produce an aged effect with an overlay of colored furniture wax (you can use dark brown shoe polish).
+Many other aging effects for wood finishes involve rubbing patinas into the paint, or layering paint to produce an aged effect with an overlay of colored furniture wax (you can use dark brown shoe polish).
 You can easily make your own chalk or limewash style paints for custom colors to give you the same effect.

 Tips On Aging Wood With a Vinegar - Iron Oxide Solution